<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=90428&amp;fmt=gif">

 • Short-course fees

-From a business perspective, non-recurring payments offer more immediate and rapid initial growth, since the full payment takes place earlier.
+From a business perspective, non-recurring payments offer more immediate and rapid initial growth, since the full payment occurs earlier.
 This allows businesses more capital to invest in growth and recovery from marketing and sales costs.
-For smaller transactions, such as short-course fees, it makes more sense for customers to pay in full, so it’s important that businesses have the ability to process non-recurring payments.
+For smaller transactions, such as short-course fees, it makes more sense for customers to pay in full, so it’s important that businesses can also process non-recurring payments.

-Neither is outright better than the other — both have their advantages and disadvantages.
+Neither recurring or one-off payments are outright better than the other — both have their advantages and disadvantages.
 They both offer businesses good ways to receive and manage payments.
 Recurring payments may be harder to set up, but once they are, they generate more customer lifetime value and increase cash flow.
 Non-recurring payments may be less frequent, but they offer immediate growth, simplify the billing process, and provide greater flexibility.

 To offer customers the best experience, a combination of both is important.
 Having the ability to offer both recurring and non-recurring payments will give your business the tools to handle payments your way, whilst also delighting your customers.